brilliantlabsAR/docs/index.md

 ### How can I start programming Monocle?

 Monocle understands Python and exposes some intuitive APIs for you to easily access every aspect of the hardware.
-Using the [WebREPL console](https://repl.brilliant.xyz), you can start building Python apps and test them directly on Monocle.
+Using the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=brilliantlabs.brilliant-ar-studio), or [WebREPL console](https://repl.brilliant.xyz), you can start building Python apps and test them directly on Monocle.
 Check out the examples and reference documentation [here](/micropython/micropython) for all of the details.

 ### How do I update the firmware?